readyapi/cligenius/docs/tutorial/options/name.md

 ### *CLI option* short name and default

-Continuing with the example above, as **Types** allows you to declare a *CLI option* as having only a short name, if you want to have the default long name plus a short name, you have to declare both explicitly:
+Continuing with the example above, as **Cligenius** allows you to declare a *CLI option* as having only a short name, if you want to have the default long name plus a short name, you have to declare both explicitly:

 === "Python 3.7+"